 Design for Social Innovation evolves because the world is evolving.

-Why DSI?
-Social Design is the creation of new social conditions—in cities, corporate cultures or communities—resulting in increased creativity, equity, social justice, inclusivity, greater resilience and a healthy connection to nature.
-It is relevant to every business, government, city, community and individual.
-It uses systems design, critical thinking, human-centered design, strategy, game mechanics, social change, collective leadership, imagination and beauty to move people to think differently and become more resilient and resourceful themselves.
-This is what our program is about—what we teach and what our students are out in the world doing.
-It’s the design of systems; and the relationships between people and things, instead of only the things themselves.
+Social design is about creating the social conditions—in cities, ecosystems, cultures, and communities—resulting in increased creativity, equity, social justice, access, greater resilience, and a healthy connection to nature.
+It is relevant to every business, government, city, community, and individual.
+We study the design of systems; and the relationships between people and things, instead of only the things themselves.

-We live diversity.
-Students have come from 28 countries and counting.
+It’s about the relationships we build.
+Students come from 28 countries and counting.
 Cross-cultural literacy is one of the skills that employers look for, and it’s a key aspect of the program here.
-We’re in the heart of New York City, and it simply doesn’t get more diverse or exciting than that.
-Our lecturers are the most exciting global experts in science, business, philanthropy, entrepreneurship, health and some things that have not yet been heard of.
+We encourage people from all kinds of backgrounds to engage with design.
+We’re in the heart of New York City, but we connect across the world.
+We are visited by the most exciting global experts and speakers in science, business, philanthropy, entrepreneurship, creativity, and activism (and some things yet to be defined).
 Our students are connected to an unmatched network of potential partners by the time they leave school.

 We model creative collaboration and leadership.
 Our students join us because it fulfills a deep need that nothing else can—to shift and make a positive impact, disrupt the status quo, advocate with communities, and use their own powers of creativity to bring something to life that has not existed before.
 They are remarkable people…curious, unpredictable and visionary.
 If you want to know what an MFA in Social Design will do for you, take a look at what our alums are doing in industries, government, nonprofits/NGOs, education, creative consultancies, and as founders of their own enterprises.
 Talk to our students, faculty, and alums to learn more.